-Apoptygma Berzerk began in 1989 as a collaboration between Stephan Groth and Jon Erik Martinsen (though the latter left the project before this paragraph even ends).
+Apoptygma Berzerk began in 1989 as a collaboration between Stephan Groth and Jon Erik Martinsen (though Jon left the project before this paragraph even ends).
 Their initial output was the demo tape Victims of Mutilation.
 Far removed from the band we know and (hopefully) love today, this is bedroom-quality EBM of the old-school variety.
 Now mainly of curiosity interest for two reasons – the existence of a track actually called Apoptygma (no further clues) and the first of several versions of Ashes To Ashes, the only track on this demo to be reworked at later date – more than once, in fact.

 This demo was sufficient to get the Tatra label interested and the first official Apoptygma Berzerk release arrived in 1991 – the Ashes To Ashes 12” single.
 A throbbing bassline that could have been lifted from That Total Age, a vocal snarl from the Skinny Puppy school, offset against heavenly synths that until now simply didn’t belong in this style of music.
 The B-sides were less memorable – Wrack’em to Pieces takes vocals into extreme metal territory (wrong kind of Norweigan influence) and Dust to Dust tries for a cleaner vocal and something approximating to a xylophone solo but isn’t developed as far as it could have been.

-The project got more attention after providing a couple of tracks to the 1992 ‘Sex, Drugs and EBM’ compilation – the techno-inspired Borrowed Time and the first of several versions of Burning Heretic – full of gothic melodies and religious reference, it was the basis for the Apop sound of the 1990s, introducing Stephan’s more ‘natural’ vocal style, which, whilst no sign of true virtuosity, served him well across the many styles he’d later practise.
+The project got more attention after providing a couple of tracks to the 1992 ‘Sex, Drugs and EBM’ compilation – the techno-inspired Borrowed Time and the first of several versions of Burning Heretic – full of gothic melodies and religious reference, it was the basis for the Apop sound of the 1990s, introducing Stephan’s more ‘natural’ vocal style, which, whilst no sign of true virtuosity, served him well across the many variant subgenres he’d later explore.
 The concept was developed fully on EP The Second Manifesto.
 The medieval intro leads into Spiritual Reality.
 The hammering beat and mechanical bassline wasn’t unlike the kind of thing Project Pitchfork were playing at the time, but Groth’s musings about his own faith and mortality made this tune very much one of his own.
 Burning Heretic also appears here in it’s “Gothic Version”, stripping out the drums and bringing it’s distinctive synth riff to the fore, it’s like 90s darkwave-meets-John Carpenter.

 1993 saw the release of Bitch – aimed firmly at the dancefloors, it’s a hard-hitting, dismissive “take a swipe at the ex” tune, but it’s assembled with sufficient maturity to forgive a subject matter too often the subject of musician’s “early works”.
 Backed with equally gutsy versions of “Ashes To Ashes” and “Borrowed Time”, the single is a prelude to the first full-length Apop album Soli Deo Gloria.
 Stephan Groth has never exactly kept his religious background a secret, but a debut album that translates to “Glory To God” is certainly a case of wearing one’s heart on sleeve.
 Be assured, however, that he’s no bible basher either, and it’s just as well, because this album is enjoyable by people of all backgrounds, faiths and denominations.